close-up-of-a-young-woman-talking-while-looking-away-and-a-young-man-on-background-looking-at-the-girl-while-she-talks

 What is bulimia?

-• thinking obsessively about food, exercise or your weight
+• thinking a lot about food, working out or focusing on your weight

 • exercising too much

-• organising your life around eating and purging behaviour
+• your whole life revolving around eating and purging

 • sore throat